 Project Lead: Joseph Cairo

 Cardinal Flight’s project will serve as a multi-mission UAV with the flexibility of multiple flight regimes.
 The aircraft will be capable of multiple missions through a detachable payload module, wing, and other apertures.
 The aircraft will have the capability to remove all apertures from the fuselage to change flight configurations quickly without massive design changes.
 This will allow for quick testing of the collision avoidance system we are creating with many different configurations.

 Cardinal Flight plans to take an iterative approach to executing the group’s extended mission.
 The team will have the ultimate goal to create and implement a new aircraft every academic year.
-The work will be divided into two separate phases.
-The fall semester will act as the Design Phase where the team will complete all computer modeling and acquire the required components of the aircraft.
-The spring semester will act as the Manufacturing and Flight Phase.
+The work will be divided into two separate phases, a Design Phase where the team will complete all computer modeling and acquire the required components of the aircraft, and a Manufacturing and Flight Phase.
 These two phases should remain cyclic for Cardinal Flight in the coming years.

 In addition to a yearly aircraft design, Cardinal Flight plans to be the responsible operator of each aircraft.
-The team shall be producing a complete analysis and operating procedures of every system on board and those required on the ground to properly operate the vehicle.
+The team shall be producing a complete analysis and operating procedure for each system on board and those required on the ground to properly operate the vehicle.

 This semester, the group will primarily focus on designing the adaptable fuselage and our collision avoidance system.
 The adaptive fuselage will allow for simple configuration changes for the testing of the collision avoidance system.
 Ensuring the collision avoidance program works with any number of aircraft and configurations.

 Cardinal Flight pushes the capabilities of small Unmanned Aerial Vehicles (sUAV) utilizing off the shelf components to create a low cost aerial vehicle with an unconventional configuration allowing for operation in multiple flight regimes.